kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ## TODOs

+- Write something about the snapshotlister that it lags one scheduling cycle.
 - Do not bind pending pod in postfilter.
 Use postbind to make sure pods are binded correctly.
 - Early exit if pending pod request more than can be freed by lower priority pods.
 - Think about what happens if ReplicaSets are scaled up/down during execution.